testdouble/test_data/README.md

   environments](https://guides.rubyonrails.org/configuring.html#creating-rails-environments),
   too!
 This gem adds a new `test_data` environment intended to be paired with a test data database that's intended to be used to create and dump your test data.
-This new environment file does three things (1) load your development environment's configuration (2) call `TestData.config`, (3) disable migration schema dumps so that you can run migrations of your `test_data` database without affecting your `schema.rb` or `structure.sql`.
+This new environment file loads your development environment's configuration and disables migration schema dumps so that you can run migrations of your `test_data` database without affecting your app's `schema.rb` or `structure.sql`.

+* `config/initializers/test_data.rb` - Calls `TestData.config` with an empty
+  block and comments documenting the (at install-time) available options and their default configuration values

 * `config/database.yml` - This generator adds a new `test_data` section of your
   database configuration, named with the same scheme as your other databases